statamic/v2-docs/content/pages/7.addons/index.md

 ## Assumed Knowledge

 Statamic Addons involve writing PHP.
-While we have a lot of helper methods and API classes to take advantage of, you'll still need to know how to write PHP, and be familiary with [object oriented programming][oop], [PHP namespacing][namespacing], and ideally - [Laravel][laravel].
+While we have a lot of helper methods and API classes to take advantage of, you'll still need to know how to write PHP, and be familiar with [object oriented programming][oop], [PHP namespacing][namespacing], and ideally - [Laravel][laravel].

 ## Addon Structure